jorisroling/bitwig-electra-one/README.md

 - Operates as any *Bitwig* **Remote Control Script**, it follows the current device (any), and maps 8 controls (per page), so that *Electra One* reflects the current parameter values, and allow to control them seamlessly bi-directional (without value jumps)
 - It reflects the current parameter names (assignments) as control labels on *Electra One*.
 - It uses high-res (14-bit) MIDI so that even meticulous parameters changes will transmitted and received.
-This thanks to *Electra One*'s a very balanced tuning of controll handling.
+This thanks to *Electra One*'s a very balanced tuning of control handling.
 Due to this one can do (i.e. with a 'Feedback' parameter on a 0.0 % to 100.0 % scale) little steps like 63.1%, 63.2%, 63.3%, 63.4%.
 While on a standard low-res (7-bit) MIDI setup this would result in value jumps like 62.5%, 63.3%, 64.1%, 64.8% (very sad I think 😐).

 ## Installation